We share these victories with our dedicated supporters around the world.

 - Russian oil company Gazprom postponed the start of oil production at Prirazlomnaya field, Russia’s first Arctic offshore oil deposit.
 Six Greenpeace activists, including one American, boarded the oil giant's platform in the Arctic.
 It's a huge victory for people power.

 - Partnering with the Yes Men and the launch of #ShellFail, a spoof video of activists poses as Shell executives throwing a party to celebrate drilling in the Arctic was viewed by more then 800,000 people within thirty-six hours.
-More then 100 media stories covered the spoof.
+More than 100 media stories covered the spoof.

 - Protected global waterways by pressuring several of the world's largest fashion retailers including Levis, Nike, H&M and Zara to detox their production process.
 Levis, Nike, H&M and Zara, commit to detox their production process protecting global waterways.